aszwemin/fullstack-nanodegree-project5/README.md

 ### 3. Create a new user named grader

-I've created a new user called grader using command `sudo adduser grader`
+I've created a new user called grader using command `sudo adduser grader` and set a secure password for it.

 ### 4. Give the grader the permission to sudo